genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 });
 ```

-The function version is pretty self-explanatory, and you may be thinking why would you use the DI injected version.
+The function version is pretty self-explanatory, and you may be wondering why you would use the DI injected version.
 The
-reason is at the point of calling a filter, either directly or indirectly as say part of a chain, you may not know what
+reason is at the point of calling a filter, either directly or indirectly as (say) part of a chain, you may not know what
 data or state from the application it needs to provide its outcome.
-The DI versions encapsulate this complexity, which
-aids later refactoring, and leaves callers free to pass only primitive input parameters where possible.
+The DI versions encapsulate this complexity, which aids later refactoring, and leaves callers free to pass only primitive input parameters where possible.

 ### DI use cases